mbdemoraes/moafs/docs/_build/html/_sources/install.rst.txt

   git clone https://github.com/mbdemoraes/moafs
   cd lib

 After the download, just add the ``moafs.jar`` file in the ``lib`` folder on the directory where MOA is installed.
-It can be done manually or via terminal.
+It can be done manually or by terminal.
-Here is an example doing this from terminal using ``cp`` command in Linux:
+Here is an example from terminal using ``cp`` command in Linux:

 .. code-block:: bash